AleXXandreAutran/Principal-curves/README.md

 ## Scientific context

 Principal curves are related to the idea of representing data by a smooth central skeleton.
 Density-ridge methods provide a more rigorous differential framework: a density ridge is defined using the density, its gradient, and its Hessian, and can represent curves or higher-dimensional principal manifolds.

-This repository is a lightweight starting point for experiments around principal curves, density skeletons, and geometric data analysis.